VCNC/haeinsa/wiki/How-it-Works.md

 ![](images/optimistic_concurrency_control.png)

-#### Two-Phase Locking
+#### Two-Phase Commit Protocol

 After finishing transaction, Haeinsa client releases locks to let other transaction could access those rows.
-This is similar to [two-phase locking protocol], which has lock expanding phase and shrinking phase.
+This is similar to [two-phase commit protocol], which has commit-request phase and commit phase.

 ### Mechanism